GraphQL – Ponder

 Sorting

-Use the orderBy and orderDirection arguments to sort records by a column. string values are sorted lexicographically.
+Use the orderBy and orderDirection arguments to sort the result by a column.
+By default, the result is sorted by the primary key column(s) in ascending order.

 Pagination optionDefault